stephanie-K/going-green/README.md

 07/02/18: add 2 more colour themes and the possibility to switch from one another - to be revisited later

-19/02/18: add solar panel section - save values on index page in local storage - save open panels onbeforeunload but only once (?) - to fix
+19/02/18: add solar panel section - save values on index page in local storage - save open panels onbeforeunload

 02/03/18: add new wireframes